 Williams’ 2012-13 Gauchos battled through an injury-riddled 11-20 season, but the team closed the regular season on a three-game winning streak and then lost a heartbreaker in the Big West Tournament to the eventual champion, Pacific.

 In 2010-11, Williams guided the Gauchos to their second straight Big West Tournament championship and, as a result, their second straight NCAA Tournament berth.
 It marked the third NCAA Tournament bid under Williams, the fifth overall for the school and it was the first time the program had gone to the tourney in consecutive seasons.
-In his 14 years, UCSB has won four regular season league titles, three tournament titles and advanced to six post-seasons.

 On Feb.
 5, 2011, he recorded his 400th career win when his team defeated UC Davis in overtime, 93-86.
 In 2009-10, he guided the Gauchos to a 20-10 overall record, a Big West regular season championship, their second Big West Tournament title, and an NCAA Tournament berth.
 Following the season, Williams was named Big West Coach of the Year for the third time.
 It was the third time a Williams-coached Gaucho team had won 20 or more games.